bashtools/mokctl/README.md

   CRI-O is a **C**ontainer **R**untime **I**nterface that is **O**CI Compliant.
 This follows Unix philosophy well, where a program is supposed to do one thing, and do that one thing well.
 All the things that docker does do have been broken out into individual parts and cri-o is one part created specifically for kubernetes.
 It starts and manages containers.
 It doesn't build images, or set up volumes, or networking.`kind` uses containerd but cri-o is used here instead.

 * To use [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).

-* Ah, so this is not the Hard Way!
-I managed to do most of kubernetes-the-hard-way, using VirtualBox, which I recommend, but I could not play properly due to memory and CPU contstraints.
-It's important to install kubernetes the Kubeadm way too, as this is how a production cluster should be set up.
-After doing this the techniques can be used to build production ready clusters on AWS, GCP, Bare Metal, or on Developers laptops.
-The whole process will be understood from the ground up allowing great tools to be made.
-More importantly, this set up will be [a verified kubernetes conformant cluster](https://www.cncf.io/certification/software-conformance/).
+  I managed to do most of kubernetes-the-hard-way using VirtualBox, but I could not play with it properly due to memory and CPU contstraints, but I did get to create a whole bunch of x509 certificates and keys.
+It's also important to understand how to install kubernetes the Kubeadm way, as this is how a production cluster should be set up and Kubeadm produces [a verifiably kubernetes conformant cluster](https://www.cncf.io/certification/software-conformance/) out-of-the-box.

 So, basically, I want to create **my own Kind**.
-Then it will be packaged and made easy to install any version of kubernetes safe in the knowledge that key parts of its inner workings are understood.
+Then package it and make it easy to install any version of kubernetes making me feel more confident because I know how it works!

-I hope you have fun with it!